epam/miew/CONTRIBUTING.md

 yarn

 # start development server, with in-memory builds and live reload
+cd packages/lib
-npm start
+yarn start
 ```

 Before you commit and push, please ensure that the build is not broken:
-  - Run the full build pipeline using `npm run ci` command, it includes code linting and unit tests.
+  - Run the full build pipeline using `yarn run ci` command, it includes code linting and unit tests.
-  - Verify that the demo application is working as expected (`npm run demo`).
+  - Verify that the demo application is working as expected (`yarn run demo`).
   - Check that examples for the library are working (see `build/examples/`).
-  - It is also a good idea to run the graphics regression tests (`npm run test:e2e`, `npm run show:e2e`).
+  - It is also a good idea to run the graphics regression tests (`yarn run test:e2e`, `yarn run show:e2e`).
     Unfortunately, some tests fail yet.